Rakefire/causey.app/site/collections/_posts/2023-06-22-causey-and-costs.md

 * Run any standard report including progress toward goals and metrics.
 * Access expert guidance in a variety of ways while using the software, including access to a strategic planning course, built-in help articles with plan suggestions, and email and chat-based support.

-### The Solid tier is for our most advanced customers who are looking for sophisticated features to stay at the front of their strategic planning process.
+### The Solid tier is for those looking to get the most of of their strategic plan.

 * You’ll have access to the two-section plan format to draft, store, and track your plan.&nbsp;
 * You can also view your plan in other formats such as the timeline view and presentation view.